 Growing up in Massachusetts, my favorite flavor of ice cream was coffee.
 It still is, though I go with non-dairy versions these days.
 Apparently, coffee is one of the most popular flavors of ice cream in New England… who knew!?.
-These days I live in Seattle, and there is no shortage of amazing local coffee roasters for the adult palate.
+These days I live in the Seattle, Washington area and there is no shortage of amazing local PNW coffee roasters for the adult palate.
 However, as someone with a history of chronic fatigue issues, I have to limit the amount of caffeine I consume.

 Personally, there’s a very narrow line I have to walk when it comes to caffeine.
 While it sounds counter-intuitive, whenever I’m in the throes of a stress-induced “adrenal fatigue” episode and I’m dragging, lethargic, and unable to focus, I have learned that cutting way back, and even eliminating caffeine entirely, helps me to recover and restore my energy levels almost immediately.